Infectious Disease Cleanup

 Whenever you call, 24/7, we’ll show up in an unmarked vehicle and keep a low profile throughout the cleaning and disinfection process.
 We respect your privacy and your business’s reputation so we handle the cleaning with the utmost discretion and attentiveness.

 Our priority is your satisfaction.
-With Georgia Clean, you can be assured those you care about are protected.
+With Georgia Clean, you can be assured those you care about are protected and infectious disease cleanup is properly done.
 We always follow the strict protocol set forth by OSHA, the EPD, and all other local and federal regulations.
 We are:

 - Available 24/7

 - Licensed, insured, and bonded